uncommitted-and-forgotten/django-copywriting/README.rst

 Signals
 -------

-You can catch a signal when a article changes to "read to publish".
+You can catch a signal when a article changes to "ready to review" or "ready to publish".
 Here is an example:

 .. code-block:: python

-	from django.dispatch import receiver
-	from signals import ready_to_publish
+from django.dispatch import receiver from signals import ready_to_review from signals import ready_to_publish

 @receiver(ready_to_publish)
 def notify_publisher(sender, **kwargs):
     print "New article with ID=%s" % kwargs['articleID']

 TODO: